sveltejs/cli/documentation/docs/20-commands/40-sv-migrate.md

 ### `--tasks <task...>`

 Select migration tasks without the interactive prompt.
-Required tasks always run.
+Prerequisite tasks always run because they lay the foundation for the remaining migration tasks.

-Use `--tasks all` to run every task, or `--tasks required` to run only the required tasks.
+Use `--tasks all` to run every task, or `--tasks prerequisite` to run only the prerequisite tasks.

 ### `--confirm`